Things to Consider

 - Does the distributor promote craft brands in the local market?
 Do they get involved in events that promote craft beer and educate consumers?

-- Has the wholesaler been a public advocate for franchise law reform?
-Does the wholesaler favor franchise law reform that allows brewers to move to another distributor for cause?
+- Has the distributor been a public advocate for franchise law reform?
+Does the distributor favor franchise law reform that allows brewers to move to another distributor for cause?

-- Commitment to draft line cleaning and quality.
+- Commitment to draft line cleaning and quality where applicable